3willows/html-css-export-word/README.md

 # html-css-export-word

-A simple function to convert CSS-styled HTML to a "single-page web page", which cam be opened, edited, and saved on Microsoft Word for Mac.
+A function that converts CSS-styled HTML to a "single-page web page", which can be opened, edited, and saved on Microsoft Word for Mac.

 ## Demo

-Online: lower right hand corner button [here](https://3willows.github.io/barAdmission/#/info)
+[Online](https://3willows.github.io/barAdmission/#/info): click on the lower right hand corner button

-(Dedicated demo to follow)
+(Dedicated demo (with iframe for user-created HTML and CSS) to follow)

 On your local machine: